Montrose and Bervie Railway: An independent concern

 These approaches were unsuccessful and the larger companies had other priorities.
-At length the local people promoted their own branch line, and they obtained their authorising Act of Parliament for the Montrose and Bervie Railway on 3 July 1860.
+At length the local people promoted their own branch line, and they obtained their authorising act of Parliament for the Montrose and Bervie Railway, the Montrose and Bervie Railway Act 1860 (23 & 24 Vict. c. cxlii) on 3 July 1860.
 The line was to be 12 miles (19 km) long and authorised capital was £70,000.

-The Act authorised the capital but the company had to raise the money themselves, and this proved extremely difficult.
+The act authorised the capital but the company had to raise the money themselves, and this proved extremely difficult.
 In fact two years of strenuous attempts to secure subscriptions were almost completely fruitless, and it appeared likely that the scheme would have to be abandoned.

 However in 1861 a new main line railway was floated, the Scottish Northern Junction Railway, which would connect Kintore, on the Great North of Scotland Railway (GNoSR) line near Inverurie, with the SNER at Limpet Mill near Stonehaven.
 It had been a sore point for several years that the GNoSR and the SNER had no through connection at Aberdeen, the GNoSR being content to transfer southwards goods to coastal shipping at Aberdeen; at a stroke a highly useful through line would be created, taking away substantial income from the GNoSR.